greim/motel/readme.md

     [url-pattern](https://www.npmjs.com/package/url-pattern)
     is used to do the matching.
  * `handler(params, dispatch, exit)` - Callback when a vacancy
     matches the pattern.
-In other words, this is called when a vacancy appears in the DOM that patches the `pattern`.
-    If duplicate vacancies appear, this is only called when the first one it appears.
-Arguments:
+In other words, as your app renders over time, this is called when a vacancy appears in the DOM matching the given `pattern`.
+If duplicate vacancies appear, this is only called for the first one.
+Callback arguments:
     * `params` is a match produced by url-pattern or regex.
     * `dispatch` is a function you can call multiple times to stream actions to your reducer.
 Can be either sync or